ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 The sample playbooks fall into two categories:

 - Operations on CICS and CICSPlex SM resources and definitions.
 The sample playbooks use the CMCI modules to achieve various real-life use cases.
 - CICS provisioning.
-The sample playbook demonstrates how a set of modules for provisioning and managing CICS TS data sets and utilities can be used to provision, start, stop, and deprovision a CICS region.
+The sample playbooks demonstrate how a set of modules for provisioning and managing CICS TS data sets and utilities can be used to provision and deprovision a CICS region and to perform CICS startup or shutdown operations.

 .. _samples repository:
    https://github.com/IBM/z_ansible_collections_samples